-This is helpful in terms of historical skills and general issues but it cannot give detailed attention to the wide range of Edexcel options.
-We recommend you get hold of it but it is not compulsory.
+A newer edition of this text is expected shortly.
+This text is helpful in terms of historical skills and general issues but it cannot give detailed attention to the wide range of Edexcel options.
+We recommend you get have a look at it but it is not compulsory.